Kingdom Hearts Dark Road: Setting

-Kingdom Hearts Dark Road is set roughly 70 years prior to the events of Kingdom Hearts Birth by Sleep.
+Kingdom Hearts Dark Road is set roughly 65 years prior to the events of Kingdom Hearts Birth by Sleep.
 The story explores the origins of series antagonist Xehanort, including his friendship with fellow Keyblade wielder Eraqus and his growing fascination with the nature of darkness, which leads to the events of Kingdom Hearts "Dark Seeker Saga".
 During the game, Xehanort visits several worlds based on Disney films, all of which were previously featured in Kingdom Hearts χ, including Agrabah (Aladdin); Wonderland (Alice in Wonderland); Dwarf Woodlands (Snow White and the Seven Dwarfs); Beast's Castle (Beauty and the Beast); and Olympus Coliseum (Hercules).
 Scala ad Caelum, a world first seen in Kingdom Hearts III, acts as a central hub for the characters in the story.

 Story

+As a child, Xehanort lives on the Destiny Islands under the care of his elderly mentor, a former Keyblade wielder who was reborn in a new vessel.
+(Note: As depicted in Kingdom Hearts Union χ (2015).)
+The mentor believes Xehanort to be the "child of destiny", a prophesied savior of the world, and has sequestered him there to hide him from the thirteen incarnations of True Darkness until he becomes strong enough to defeat them.
+Years later, the mentor dies and a teenage Xehanort is approached by Ansem, his Heartless from the future, who transports him to Scala ad Caelum, a world where Keyblade wielders are trained.

-Xehanort, a teenager living bored on the Destiny Islands, is approached by Ansem, his Heartless from the future, and is transported to Scala ad Caelum, a world where Keyblade wielders are trained.
-Two years later, Xehanort – now a Keyblade wielder – and his classmates Eraqus, Hermod, Bragi, Urd, and Vor are told by their master, Odin, that seven upperclassmen have gone missing before their Mark of Mastery exam.
-Their fellow classmate Baldr has also left in search of his sister Hoder, who is one of the missing upperclassmen.
+Two years later, Xehanort — now a Keyblade wielder — and his classmates Eraqus, Hermod, Bragi, Urd, and Vor are told by their master, Odin, that seven upperclassmen have gone missing before their Mark of Mastery exam.
+Their fellow classmate Baldr has also left in search of his sister, Hoder, who is one of the missing upperclassmen.
 Odin tasks the youths to explore the many worlds and find the missing students, reminding them not to interfere in the affairs of other worlds.

-Xehanort and his friends eventually find Vidar, Vala and Vali, three of the upperclassmen, who have been stealing items essential to worlds' natural order.
-Vidar explains that they learned of the thirteen incarnations of True Darkness from Odin, and that they now seek to purge the world of them by finding the seven pure lights needed to summon Kingdom Hearts.
-Realizing this could destroy the worlds, most of Xehanort's group opposes this, but a sympathetic Vor joins the upperclassmen.
+Xehanort and his friends eventually find three of the upperclassmen – Vidar, Vala, and Vali – who have been stealing items essential to worlds' natural order.
+Having learned of the True Darknesses from Odin, Vidar explains that his group seeks to purge the world of them by finding the seven pure lights needed to summon Kingdom Hearts.
+Most of Xehanort's class opposes this, realizing this could destroy the worlds, but a sympathetic Vor joins the upperclassmen.
 Baldr returns, revealing Hoder was killed protecting him, and suggests they go to the Underworld to find her and gain more information on Vidar's plan.
-While there, they find the souls of Hoder and her fellow upperclassmen – Heimdall, Helgi and Sigrun – learning that Vidar's desire to purge the darkness was to avenge their deaths.
-Hades attempts to trap them all in the underworld, and the group is separated; only Xehanort and Eraqus are found and rescued by Odin.
+There they find the souls of Hoder and her fellow upperclassmen — Heimdall, Helgi and Sigrun — learning that Vidar's intention is to avenge their deaths.
+Hades attempts to trap them all in the Underworld, and the group is separated; only Xehanort and Eraqus are found and rescued by Odin.